nikheshd/Dragons-vs-Terminators/README.md

 The terminator robots are trying to steal the Dragon eggs and heart of the dragon king.
 Dragons win if all of the terminators are destroyed.
-Terminators win if they reach the end end of the tunnel or kill the dragon king.
+Terminators win if they reach the end of the tunnel or kill the dragon king.
 The player is expected to place different types of Dragons in the path to protect the dragon colony and destroy the terminators.

 Instructions: